iwanharyatno/fm-qr-code/README.md

 ### What I learned

-After doing this project, I've learned on how to center a container, which is varies in heights both vertically and horizontally.
+After doing this project, I've learned on how to center a varying height container both vertically and horizontally.

 Below is the css code snippet on how I implement the technique using css transform.